MeganRSullivan/fork-OCIM-BGC/Code_withCellModel/README_Cell.md

 ## File structure

 ## Development / Notes
+### branches under development
+- `C2P_TPfun` : adding a new option for the C2P function.
+P2C is a linear function of both phosphate and temperature.
+PO4 and Temperature terms in the C2P funciton are normalized between zero and 1, to make it easier to compare the relative strength of the phosphate and temperature dependence.

 ### issues
 [RESOLVED]: Error in Hessian for parameter pairs with Q10Photo and RO2C